 If a retailer offers to bill your credit card in sterling, dynamic currency conversion comes into play.
-While this might sound like a good deal, you will actually end up getting a worse exchange rate, and you might also end up paying currency conversion fees.
-Whenever you are presented with an option, always choose to pay in the local currency.
+While this might sound like a good deal, you’ll actually end up getting a worse exchange rate, and you might also end up paying currency conversion fees.
+Whenever you’re presented with an option, choose to pay in the local currency.

 Cash advance fees

 Using your credit card to withdraw money from an ATM may not make sense unless it’s a bona fide emergency.
-Each time you withdraw funds from an ATM, you are likely to pay a cash advance fee.
-Your APR for cash advances is normally higher than your purchase APR.
-Typically, you will get no grace period and will start paying interest immediately.
+Each time you withdraw funds from an ATM, you’re likely to pay a cash advance fee.
+Your APR for cash advances is typically higher than your purchase APR, and you’ll typically get no grace period on interest — instead, you start paying interest immediately.
 Again, some cards designed for overseas spending will waive this fee.

-The table below serves as an example of how much extra you may pay to use your credit card in Turkey.
+The table below serves as an example of how much extra you may pay to use your credit card for in UAE.

 What is a cash advance fee?A cash advance fee is calculated (and charged) when you withdraw cash from your credit card.
 It’s usually the greater of a flat fee or a percentage of the transaction.
 For example, “2.5% of the transaction, minimum £3.00”.

 - Go with Visa or Mastercard.
-Carry at least two cards on your trip to Turkey, preferably connected with Visa or Mastercard.
-If you just take an American Express card as a backup if you wish, although it is not as commonly accepted as Visa and Mastercard credit cards.
+Carry at least two cards on your trip to UAE, preferably connected with Visa or Mastercard.
+You can take an American Express card as a backup if you wish, although it is not as commonly accepted as Visa and Mastercard credit cards.
 Try to bring multiple cards to ensure you are prepared for any unforeseen circumstances.

 - Think no foreign transaction fees.
 When there are cards that come with no foreign transaction fees, using ones that charge 2% or 3% of each overseas transaction does not make sense.
 Some of these cards don’t charge an annual fee, either.